FOR IMMEDIATE RELEASE

 “For more than 10 years, DACA has had a transformative impact on my life, allowing me to go to school, work, and build a life with my family and loved ones in the U.S.,” said Diana Pliego, policy associate at the National Immigration Law Center.
 “And for more than 10 years, DACA’s impermanence has kept me and hundreds of thousands of other immigrant youth like me on edge that the homes we’ve created here could be upended because of a politicized court ruling or politicians playing a game with our futures.
 DACA recipients are vital to this country and it is past time for Congress to step up and pass a permanent solution.”

-“DACA recipients are a crucial part of the fabric of American life—not just their families but the country at large, and year after year the survey illustrates that point,” said Nicole Prchal Svajlenka, director of research for the Rights and Justice department at CAP.
+“DACA recipients are a crucial part of the fabric of American life—not just their families but the country at large, and year after year the survey illustrates that point,” said Nicole Prchal Svajlenka, former director of research for the Rights and Justice department at CAP.
 It’s well past time for Congress to recognize that and pass a pathway to citizenship for DACA recipients and all undocumented Americans.”